Iona Abbey is situated on the Isle of

 today.

-Abbey with a Graveyard, thought to be where
+Graveyard, thought to be where many early

-many early Scottish Kings and Noblemen were
+Scottish Kings and Noblemen were buried.
+John

-buried.
-John Smith the Scottish Politician is
+Smith the Scottish Politician is also buried at

-also buried at St Orans.
+St Orans.

 The Low Door Shop is next to the Abbey with